 Trousers and blazer pair well with polo shirts because they create a balance.
 The first two are structured while the latter isn’t.

-This might sound contradictory, specially coming from the tip above, but one of the advantages of the polo shirt is that it can be dressed up and dressed down.
-Besides, with all of the options there are nowadays for athletic wear (God forbid, athleisure) joggers can look just as nice as tailored pants, without even mentioning comfortable!
+This might sound contradictory, especially coming from the tip above, but one of the advantages of the polo shirt is that it can be dressed up and dressed down.
+Besides, with all of the options, there are nowadays for athletic wear (God forbid, athleisure) joggers can look just as nice as tailored pants, without even mentioning comfortable!

 Pop your collar